Camille Cash, M.D.

 “The reason more and more people seek eyelid surgery at my Houston practice,” said Dr. Camille Cash, “is that the eyes are one of the first features people notice about each other, and unfortunately, they’re also a place where some of the earliest signs of aging appear.”
 What’s more, according to Dr. Cash, it takes just a small amount of change around your eyes to start adding years to your appearance.
 Droopy skin, bags and puffiness can make you look old, tired, sad or even angry when you still feel like your youthful, carefree self.

 It doesn’t have to be this way for you; not if you choose eyelid surgery with Dr. Cash.
-For most patients, the procedure involves minimum inconvenience and maximum boost to the self-image.
-Why not request a consultation with Dr. Cash and find out if eyelid surgery, known medically as blepharoplasty, in Houston, Texas, is a good fit for your needs?
+For most patients, the procedure involves minimum inconvenience and maximum boost to their self-image.
+Why not call (713) 571-0600 or request a consultation with Dr. Cash and find out if eyelid surgery, known medically as blepharoplasty, in Houston, Texas, is a good fit for your needs?

 Eyelid Surgery with Dr. Cash